-Some children may also have SEN and may have a statement or EHCP which brings together health and social care needs, as well as the special educational provision and the SEND Code of Practice 0 - 25 (2014) is followed.
+Some children may also have SEN and may have an EHCP which brings together health and social care needs, as well as the special educational provision and the SEND Code of Practice 0-25 (2014) is followed.

 For more information regarding supporting pupils with medical needs see the school's Medical Conditions Policy.